gtesei/SelfDrivingCars/P4-CarND-Advanced-Lane-Lines/writeup.md

     [(img_size[0] * 3 / 4), 0]])
 ```

-This resulted in the following source and destination points:
+This resulted in the following source and destination points for the image _test_images/straight_lines1.jpg_:

 | Source        | Destination   |
 |:-------------:|:-------------:|